 Shared Sick Bank

-The shared sick bank is similar to a checking account.
+The Shared Sick Bank is similar to a checking account.
 Deposits of donated sick time are made into the bank and remain there indefinitely until sick time is withdrawn from the bank and transferred to recipients’ personal sick time balance.

-Please contact Human Resources for further information.
+Please submit a ticket for further information.